 Carbohydrate, protein and fat -- called macronutrients.
 (Macronutrients are nutrients needed in large amounts.)
 Vitamins & minerals -- called micronutrients.
 (Micronutrients are nutrients needed in smaller amounts.)
 Water Carbohydrates give you energy and are especially important for fueling your brain.
 They are found in most types of foods, except meats and pure fats (butter, oil).
 About half of the food you eat should come from foods that contain carbohydrates.

-Protein is found mostly in meats and dairy products.
+Protein is found mostly in animal foods, such as meats, dairy products, eggs and seafood.
+Protein also can be found in plant foods, such as beans and peas, nuts and seeds, and soy foods.
 Protein is used to build your body parts.
 Cells, organs, tissues and muscles – all are made with protein.
 Most Americans have no problem getting their daily protein requirement, which is about 15-20 % of your daily diet.

 Vitamins and minerals (the micronutrients) are found in all types of foods.
 Fruits and vegetables are very good sources.
 Vitamins and minerals also help keep your body functioning.
 Some important vitamins are vitamin A, vitamin C and folate.
 Important minerals include calcium, iron and potassium.
 Sodium is a mineral you should eat in moderation – not too much each day!
 This is another nutrient to read about on the Nutrition Facts label because sodium is found in many different foods, especially processed meat, canned foods (including vegetables and soups) and frozen dinners.

-Remember when everyone used the four food groups to plan a balanced diet?
-Now we use MyPyramid to help people follow a balanced diet consistent with the Dietary Guidelines for Americans.
+Remember when everyone used the six food groups to plan a balanced diet?
+Now we use MyPlate to help people follow a balanced diet consistent with the Dietary Guidelines for Americans.

-MyPyramid is a tool to help us get all the nutrients we need for good health.
-You can use the pyramid as a basis for planning healthy meals.
+MyPlate is a tool to help us get all the nutrients we need for good health.
+You can use MyPlate as a basis for planning healthy meals.
 Use more of the whole, unrefined foods in each group to plan your meals.

 1. Grains Group 2.
 Vegetable Group3.
 Fruit Group 4.
-Milk Group5.
-Meat and Beans Group6.
-Oils
+Dairy Group5.
+Protein Foods Group

 So what counts as an ounce?
 In general,